Effective as of: 12.01.2018

 Each year, a number of applicants may be placed on a waitlist for admission due to limited space.
-Applicants on the waiting list will be notified if and when places become available in the entering class but no later than one week before the start of classes A final Application Status Update will be sent to remaining waitlisted applicants.
+Applicants on the waiting list will be notified if and when places become available in the entering class but no later than one week before the start of classes.
+The final Application Status Update will be sent to remaining waitlisted applicants.

 AUA’s Office of Admissions reserves the right to verify the information listed in the Application for Admission to Graduate Study and any additional documents submitted during the admissions process.
 Intentionally giving false or misleading information in the application will result in the rejection of the application.

 Along with the offer of admission, applicants receive a link to the Intent to Enroll form.
-Admitted students must complete this form by the indicated deadline mentioned on the Intent to Enroll form to confirm their seat in the particular program to which they have been admitted.
-When accepting the offer of admission, applicants must also submit a non-refundable tuition deposit.
-Admitted students who fail to submit a complete Intent to Enroll form on time risk losing their seat.
+Admitted students must complete the Intent to Enroll form and submit the non-refundable tuition deposit by the indicated deadline mentioned on the Intent to Enroll form to confirm their seat in the particular program to which they have been admitted.
+Admitted students who fail to submit a complete Intent to Enroll form and submit the tuition deposit on time risk losing their seat.

 Once submitted, the Application for Admission to Graduate Study and all supplemental documents become the property of the American University of Armenia and will not be returned to the applicant.